 There is no charge to park at Rippon Landing Park or to enjoy any of the amenities, including the elevated wooden boardwalk across the tidal wetlands.

-This family trail is open to pedestrians and cyclists, but stay alert.
-While much of the boardwalk path has hand-rails, there are some sections without safety rails of any kind.
+This kid-friendly trail is open to dogs, pedestrians and cyclists.
+Much of the boardwalk path has hand-rails, but there are some sections without safety rails.

 For those eager to tackle a second trail after a walk on the Neabsco Boardwalk, make the short eight-minute drive to Leesylvania State Park in Woodbridge.